NCalleja/Travelling-Salesmen-Problem/README.md

 Things to Do:

 - 1.)
 Read from the File, store locations into an array inside of an array.
-    - int[][] locations
-    - The first [] stores the city, city 0, then the second [] stores the coordinates
+(DONE)
 - 2.)
 Now, store all of the possible distances in an array inside of an array.
-    - int[][] distances
-    - The first [] stores the city, and the second [] represents the city that we're trying to reach
-    - [0] will store the distances from that city to every other city
+(DONE)
 - 3.)
 Create the Path-Way class to represent a path to be taken, the Path-Way will be a node
 - 4.)
 Path Class will have the Queue that stores all of the paths
 - 5.)
 Start with Greedy Algo. to gain an understanding of how this should work